application-research/next-bucket/README.md

 The easiest way to generate your `user group` keys for Textile is to download the latest version of the  `hub` https://github.com/textileio/textile/releases/tag/v2.6.6

 * Stuck?
 Read this: [https://docs.textile.io/hub/apis/](https://docs.textile.io/hub/apis/).
-  * Still stuck? post an issue if you have any questions :-)
+  * Still stuck?
+Post an issue if you have any questions :-)

 Now install dependencies and run the server.